Our veterinary surgeons use their advanced training to improve the lives of pets every day. Services include:

 Soft tissue surgery: Our surgical team offers a wide variety of soft tissue surgeries.
 These can include removing masses from skin or tissue, removing bladder stones, removing obstructions from intestines, and a wide variety of other surgical procedures.

 Orthopedic surgery: One of the most common injuries in dogs is that they rupture their cranial cruciate liagement (this is called the ACL or anterior cruciate ligament in people, but is the same thing).
-The surgery for this is called a tibial plateau leveling osteotomy, or TPLO surgery, which Dr. Kupanoff performs regularly.
-She also performs fracture repairs for dogs and cats.
+The surgery for this is called a tibial plateau leveling osteotomy, or TPLO surgery.

 Spinal surgery: Unfortunately, dogs and cats can get back problems just like people do.
 If your pet becomes paralyzed or is having trouble walking or even just back pain this could be the cause.
 Our surgical team is here to help diagnose the problem and provide surgery if needed.